senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 #### Project that includes contracts and DApp

-This setup includes the contract setup (as above) and additionally integrates a DApp with the conract setup.
+This setup includes the contract setup (as above) and additionally integrates a DApp with the contract setup.

 Setup with DApp:
 ```